jsteenbeeke/jsteenbeeke.github.io/_posts/2020-07-23-arquillian-for-java-ee-testing.md

 }
 ```
 This class will then automatically be detected by Arquillian for any test on the classpath, saving you
 a lot of copy/paste work.
-The above code only creates an empty EAR file however, so to create a useful
+The above code only creates an empty WAR file however, so to create a useful
 archive we need to do a bit more work.
 Fortunately, Arquillian (or, ShrinkWrap, to be exact) can also
 integrate with Maven.
 Below is a more or less complete example of a deployment that creates a testable WAR.